jinhyunpark2459/jinhyunpark2459.github.io/_projects/double_pendulum.md

     </div>
 </div>

-The total mechanical energy is indeed conserved.
+The total mechanical energy of the system is indeed conserved.